 You'll be seeing Marilyn Hare, young daughter of the late Ernie Hare, in the movies before long-and that's another step in a heart-warming success story.
-Billy Jones and Ernie Hare (if you are a veteran listener you remember them with real pleasure) were broadcasting over a New York station when Ernie died.
-Marilyn, true to the "show must go on" tradition, stepped into her father's place in the act and made a surprising success.
-That was a year ago, and recently a Republic Pictures talent scout gave her a contract with his

-TULSA, OKLAHOMA-If a Saturday-night Hillbilly program could be tremendously popular in places like Chicago, Cincinnati and Nashville, reasoned "Cousin" Herald Goodman, why not in Oklahoma?
-The answer, of course was that it could nave in of course, was that it could-and is.
-Every Saturday evening thousands of listeners around Tulsa tune in KVOO's Saddle Mountain Roundup and thousands more pile into the huge Convention Hall to watch.
+Billy Jones and Ernie Hare (if you are a veteran listener you remember them with real pleasure) were broadcasting over a New York station when Ernie died Marilyn, true to the "show must go on" tradition, stepped into her father's place in the act and made a surprising success.
+That was a year ago, and recently a Republic Pictures talent scout gave her a contract with his studio TULSA, OKLAHOMA-If a Satur-day-night Hillbilly program could be tremendously popular in places like Chicago, Cincinnati and Nashville, reasoned "Cousin" Herald Goodman, why not in Oklahoma?
+The answer, of course, was that it could-and is.
+Every Saturday evening thousands of Every Saturday evening thousands of listeners around Tulsa tune in KVOO's Saddle Mountain Roundup and thousands more pile into the huge Convention Hall to watch.
 And they pay to get in, too.
 "Cousin" Herald, who got the idea and went to KVOO with it, is a radio and stage veteran.
-He used to be the first third of the Vagabonds Trio, Herald, Dean and Curt, and he's written many a popular hillbilly ballad, such as "Lamp Lighting Time in the Valley," and "Little Mother of the Hills."
+He used to be the first third of the Vagabonds Trio.
+Herald, Dean and Curt, and he's writ-ten many a popular hillbilly ballad, such as "Lamp Lighting Time in the Valley," and "Little Mother of the Hills.
+(Continued on page 70)